Voxfor - All rights reserved - 2013-2025

 sudo systemctl start docker

-The Docker daemon is started, and containerized applications are able to run when Docker is started.
-After this step, it’s a good idea to check Docker runs easily.
+The Docker daemon is started, and containerized applications in Docker can be run when Docker is started.
+After this step, it’s a good idea to check if Docker runs easily.

 To make sure Docker starts automatically after a system reboot, enable the Docker service: